hydroframe/subsettools/paper/paper.md

 ---

 # Summary
 Hydrologic models are an integral part of understanding and managing water supply.
 There are countless hydrologic models available that differ in their complexity, scale and focus on different parts of the hydrologic cycle.
 ParFlow is a fully integrated, physics-based model that simulates surface and subsurface flow simultaneously [@RN351; @RN316; @RN255; @RN320].
-ParFlow is also coupled with a land surface model which allows it to simulate the full terrestrial hydrologic cycle from the bedrock to the top of the treetops [@RN322; @RN321].
+ParFlow is also coupled with a land surface model which allows it to simulate the full terrestrial hydrologic cycle from bedrock to treetops [@RN322; @RN321].
 ParFlow has been applied to a myriad of watersheds across the US and around the world to answer questions of water supply and groundwater–surface water interactions.

 ParFlow is a scientifically rigorous hydrologic model, however its application by the broader community has been limited to a degree by its technical complexity which creates a high barrier to entry for new users.
 Intensive training and hydrologic expertise is required to appropriately build a ParFlow model from scratch.